rpi-graduate-council/grad-wiki/Leisure/Things to Do.md

 If you want to explore Downtown Troy, here is a small list of places you can go in your free time!

-- [Market Block Books](https://www.bhny.com/)- a small and cute bookstore located on the corner of River Street and 3rd Street.
-With a substantial variety of genres ranging from Mystery to Cooking and staff recommendations, there is always something for everyone!
-- [Yellow Lab Bookstore](https://www.yelp.com/biz/yellow-lab-vintage-and-books-troy) - an intellectual hub showcasing a bookstore, antique shop,  located on Broadway and 2nd Street!
 - [Uncle Sam Lanes](https://unclesamlanes.com/) - a bowling arena located on the corner of 6th Avenue and Fulton Street, right next to Blitman Residence Hall.
 Ranging from $3.50 to $5 per person per game, it is a rather affordable way to spend a night out!
 - [Prospect Park](https://www.troyny.gov/1414/Prospect-Park) - a beautiful park off of Congress Street that has multiple different courts for most sports of your choosing!